La Tomatina Festival: Food Fight!

 By far the easiest - and surprisingly economic option - is to go with a tour company.
 A number of tour companies organise a coach ride to the festival (usually leaving Barcelona city centre around 4am and getting you to Bunol for 8/9am with plenty of time to have a drink or two and get in position).
 Apart from requiring no brain power on your part, it can be cheaper than travelling by public transport - especially as there's no need to fork out for a night's accommodation in Valencia.

-The cost is just 90 euros per person, and that includes festival ticket (so no need to worry about that!), return bus journey, guides and even includes some free drinks to get the party started.
+The cost is just 80 euros per person, and that includes festival ticket (so no need to worry about that!), return bus journey, guides and even includes some free drinks to get the party started.
 This is undoubtedly the easiest and most economically-friendly way to enjoy the day and best of all you'll also be with a coach load of other international fiesta people!
-There are limited spaces only so email us on firstname.lastname@example.org for info/reservations ASAP.
-This is undoubtedly the easiest and most economically-friendly way to enjoy the day.
+For more info head to the Stoke Travel website and check the "Day Trip from Barcelona" in the trip options at the bottom of the page.

 Make a mini-holiday out of the world's biggest food fight by booking yourself on this wild trip that includes transport to and from Barcelona (or you can fly direct to Valencia!), two, three or four night's camping in a comfortable campsite with swimming pool, BBQ dinners, party trip to Valencia and of course shuttle transport to La Tomatina itself on the day of the festival!
 Experience the best of Spanish culture, nightlife and fiestas with a crazy crew of fellow adventurers and tour guides... there are lots of options for this experience, all of them well-priced, so if you want to know more then head to the Stoke Travel website and check the "Trip Options" at the bottom of their page.

 Tips for Attending La Tomatina